abhishek9871/nesteryrelease/Docs/NSI_2.5.md

 2. User executes the research.
 3. I will analyze the research report and work with the User to update and finalize the **LFS Implementation Blueprint**.

-**Phase 2: Self-Contained Task Definition for AI Coder**
+**Phase 2: Self-Contained Task Definition for AI Coder (Code Generation)**
 1. Based *solely* on the finalized **LFS Implementation Blueprint**, I will generate **one, ultra-detailed, and fully self-contained task definition prompt** for the AI Coder.
+2.  **CRITICAL CLARIFICATION: This prompt is for a non-executing code generation context (e.g., the "Shotgun" tool).
+It MUST NOT contain any instructions to run shell commands (like `npm install` or `build_runner`).
+Its sole purpose is to produce a `git diff`.**
-2.  **Self-Contained Mandate & Template:** This prompt **must embed all details** from the blueprint directly, following this proven structure to ensure maximum clarity and a single-pass generation:
+3.  **Self-Contained Mandate & Template:** This prompt **must embed all details** from the blueprint directly, following this proven structure to ensure maximum clarity and a single-pass generation:
     ```text
     **Task Title:** [LFS Title]
     **Primary Objective:** [Clear, concise objective of the LFS]